Telehealth from pre-pandemic to now

 Licensure requirements for physicians relaxed.
 For example, a physician can reside in a different state than the patient they provide care for.

-A telehealth visit was not considered the same level of care as that of an in-person visit, therefore reimbursement would be less than an in-person visit.
+A telehealth visit was not considered the same level of care as that of a face-to-face visit, therefore reimbursement would be less than an in-person visit.

-CMS created payment parity, which means provider reimbursement is the same rate, no matter if patients come to an in-person appointment or telehealth appointment.
+CMS created payment parity, which means providerreimbursement is the same rate, no matter if patients receives in-person care or a telehealth consultation.

 What's one of the best things about CMS providing more telehealth options?